Dear Brothers and Sisters,

 - The present policy of “herd immunity”—i.e., allowing COVID-19 to spread throughout the population—must be repudiated.
 A new strategy, directed toward the elimination and eradication of SARS-CoV-2, must be adopted.

-The Democrats and Republicans, big business and the corporate-controlled media will declare that these policies are 1) impossible to implement and 2) incompatible with the existing capitalist system.
+The bourgeois parties, big business and the corporate-controlled media will declare that these policies are 1) impossible to implement and 2) incompatible with the existing capitalist system.

 The answer to the first objection is that it is impossible to accept the infection of millions of people and the massive loss of life.

 As for the second objection, the answer is simply this: If capitalism can offer no solution to a crisis that threatens the lives and well-being of the vast majority of the population, then it should be gotten rid of and replaced with a socialist system that prioritizes life over profits.